 Chemical substances and medicines that can cause high blood pressure include:

 - Alcohol, amphetamines, ecstasy (MDMA and derivatives), and cocaine

 - Angiogenesis inhibitors (including tyrosine kinase inhibitors and monoclonal antibodies)

 - Caffeine (including the caffeine in coffee and energy drinks)

-- Many over-the-counter medications such as cough/cold and asthma medications -- particularly when the cough/cold medicine is taken with certain antidepressants like tranylcypromine or tricyclics
+- Many over-the-counter medicines such as cough/cold and asthma medicines, particularly when the cough/cold medicine is taken with certain antidepressants, such as tranylcypromine or tricyclics

 - Nasal decongestants